 Ocmulgee Mounds National Historical Park has 8 miles of peaceful trails that give visitors opportunities to see 7 historical mounds as well as vibrant wetlands and forest environments.
 Most of the trails are a mile or less in length (one-way), but can be joined together to form longer loops if desired.
 Park benches are placed at various places along the trails for visitor convenience.

 All visitors must be out of the park by 5:00PM.

-For your protection, please stay off of the mound slopes.
+For your protection, please stay off the mound slopes.

 Pets are welcome but must be on a leash at all times.

-Bikes are ONLY allowed on the Heritage Trail and road.
+Bikes and ebikes are ONLY allowed on the River Trail, Heritage Trail, and road.

 This trail leads to one of a few surviving Civil War earthworks in

 McDougal Trail- 1/2 mile

 This trail is named after Captain Robert McDougal, who was in command of

 Heritage Trail- 1 3/4 miles